GWC-DCMB/curriculum-notebooks/paper/paper.md

 ## Experience of Use

 We have used this curriculum to teach the Data Science Summer Experience and Girls Who Code Club in person in 2019 and virtually in 2020-2021.
-For the in person instances, we taught the curriculum through participatory live coding, a techhique we learned from [The Carpentries](https://carpentries.org/) where the instructor types and explains the code while the learners follow along in real time.
+For the in person instances, we taught the curriculum through participatory live coding, a technique we learned from [The Carpentries](https://carpentries.org/) where the instructor types and explains the code while the learners follow along in real time.
 For the virtual instances, we used a flipped classroom approach where the learners explore the material individually before meeting together.
 Learners watch videos of instructors explaining the material through "live" coding and follow along.
 Learners then complete a Practice notebook corresponding to the Lesson.
 Facilitators then spend meeting time answering questions and reviewing the core concepts in the Practice notebook.
 For both in person and virtual instances, we had several facilitators present at each session to answer questions and help learners debug.
 Furthermore, one or two facilitators were assigned to each project group to help learners define data analysis questions, develop and execute a data analysis plan, visualize and communicate their findings, and troubleshoot coding problems.

-We credit the success of our curriculum not only to the skill of the instructors, but also to the way we organized and executed the lessons and project:
+We credit the success of our curriculum not only to the skill of the instructors, but also to the way we organized and executed the lessons and
+project:

 1. The instructors and learners all used Google co-lab to write and execute code in Jupyter notebooks.
 We chose this option because learners do not have to install any programs to use Google co-lab and you can easily open and edit the Jupyter notebooks from GitHub.
 When meeting in person, most learners use Google Chromebooks which have limited programming capabilities, but easy use of a web browser.
 1. Assigning facilitators to groups allows learners to build a more personal connection with their facilitators, making them feel more comfortable asking questions.